topleft/boomer-api/BLOG.md

 ### Use Parameters

 Parameters allow the template to take in values dynamically when creating or updating a stack.
-As well, by taking advantage of default values the parameters to remove redundancy from the template and they serve to highlight custom values making the code easier to read.
+As well, by taking advantage of default values, the parameters remove redundancy from the template and they serve to highlight customizable fields making the code easier to read.

 > [AWS CloudFormation Parameters Documentation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/parameters-section-structure.html)